sonocotta/esp32-audio-dock/firmware/README.md

 ### Command Line Interface (CLI)

-Below details are mostly applies to first 3 folders for clear reasons.
+The details below mostly apply to the first 3 folders for clear reasons.

-All of them built as a command line tool that allows controlling the board functions with the terminal inputs.
-Below is a quick summary, while more information available by typing `help` in the ESP32 console
+All of them were built as a command-line tool that allows controlling the board functions with terminal inputs.
+Below is a quick summary, while more information is available by typing `help` in the ESP32 console

 - `play`, `pause`, `resume`, `stop`, `prev`, `next` are the playback controls
 - `list` will display the items in the playlist